Dr. Aubrey Lavizzo, DVM, Practice Owner

 Kirsten enjoys traveling and sampling the many wonderful microbrews that Colorado has to offer along with the beautiful scenery.
 She lives with her two wonderful dogs – Pumpkin, a 7 year old Dogue de Bordeaux and Bailey, a 14 year old chocolate lab.

-Lissa has had the pleasure of helping all types of animals in this field for the past 9 years and she plans on many more years to come!
-She graduated from veterinary technician school in 2012 and is now our most senior certified veterinary technician.
-She has worked with various species but will always be the biggest fan of large breed dogs.
-She is Ohio grown but could not dream of leaving ‘Colorful Colorado’.
-Lissa enjoys all types of outside activities including climbing, biking, hiking and skiing, however, her favorite sport is disc golfing; outings would not be complete without her furry friends.
+Lissa has had the pleasure of caring for all types of animals in the veterinary field for the past 9 years and plans on many more years to come.
+She graduated from veterinary technician school in 2012 and is currently our most senior certified veterinary technician.
+She has worked with a variety of critters, but carries a soft spot for large/giant breed dogs.
+She is an Ohio native, but would not dream of leaving ‘Colorful Colorado’.
+Lissa enjoys all types of outside activities including climbing, biking, hiking , skiing, and disc golf with her husband Dan.

 Elizabeth "Liz" Sack, Veterinary Technician

-Originally from Buffalo, New York, Liz started her career in the animal world as a marine mammal trainer, primarily dealing with dolphins and sea lions.
+Originally from Buffalo, NY, Liz started her career in the animal world as a marine mammal trainer - primarily dealing with dolphins and sea lions.
 She graduated from Long Island University: Southampton College with a B.S. in neuropsychology and marine mammal biology.
 In 2007, Liz moved inland to Colorado and has been working as a veterinary technician ever since.
-Liz lives in Broomfield with her boyfriend Brian and their handsome Great Dane, Titus, When she's not helping animals, Liz enjoys fishing, camping, gardening, baking, knitting and sampling the great brews that Colorado has to offer.
+Liz lives in Broomfield with her boyfriend Brian and their handsome feline, Mr. Cheeks.
+When she's not caring for animals, Liz enjoys fishing, camping, gardening, baking, knitting, and sampling the great brews that Colorado has to offer.

-Originally from California, Amy moved to Colorado on 2009 and became a veterinary technician.
-After returning to California in 2013, Amy declared Colorado her true home and returned to this wonderful place in 2016 with her fiancé John.
+Originally from California, Amy moved to Colorado in 2009 and became a veterinary technician shortly thereafter.
+After returning to California in 2013, Amy declared Colorado her true home and returned to this wonderful place in 2016 with her then fiancé John.
 Amy has had a menagerie of animals in her lifetime and is currently the proud pet parent of two cats, Einstein and Darwin, and her dog Dori.
 Amy is an avid runner and loves taking Dori on runs through the woods.
+This past April, John and Amy made it official with a beautiful ceremony in Lafayette, CO.

 Kim Terlau, Front Office Supervisor